uio-bmi/immuneML/docs/source/tutorials/motif_recovery.rst

 One method for comparing the baseline motif frequency distributions between different classes (e.g., sick versus healthy, or antigen binding versus non-binding) is by encoding the dataset using the :ref:`KmerFrequency` encoder, and generating a :ref:`FeatureComparison` report.
-This analysis can be executed using the :ref:`ExploratoryAnalysis` instruction.
+This analysis can be executed using the :ref:`ExploratoryAnalysis` instruction, see :ref:`How to perform an exploratory data analysis` for more details.

 The figures below show an example of the FeatureComparison report plot executed on the Quickstart dataset when encoded with a 4-mer frequency encoding.
 In this dataset, the synthetic disease signal 'VLEQ' was implanted.
 The figure on the left shows the complete plot, where it can be seen that